popescun/jsrt/README.md

   v8-build - Build V8 libraries

-  use-v8 - Build using V8 libraries
+  use-v8 - Build using V8 libraries.
+WARNING: it is not available at the moment!

   clean-build - Clean build directory